sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupoobeskipmachineoobe.md

 # SkipMachineOOBE

-`SkipMachineOOBE` specifies whether to skip Windows® Welcome.
+`SkipMachineOOBE` specifies whether to skip Windows Welcome.

 **Important**
-This setting has been deprecated in Windows® 8.
+This setting has been deprecated in Windows 8.
 The information about this deprecated setting is provided for reference only.

 `SkipMachineOOBE` should be used only in a test environment, and you should never ship a computer with the `SkipMachineOOBE` setting configured to **true**.